Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Crashcourse_theory.md

 ## What is QGIS?
 In short, QGIS is a GIS application that can be used for various GIS analyses.
 There are other GIS applications, the other most common of which is ArcGIS.
 We are using QGIS for this course since it is open-source and free, meaning it is accesible for all, in contrast to ArcGIS which is proprietary software.

 So, you're going to need QGIS for this course!
 Please take a moment now to ensure you have it installed: https://qgis.org/en/site/forusers/download.html# Our recommendation is to install the Long Term Release (LTR) version, since there is less change of problems with this version.
+The exercises in this course have been developed for the English language installation of QGIS.

 You can find more information about the usage of QGIS here: https://docs.qgis.org/3.28/en/docs/index.html